St. Pete Beach was named the No. 1 Beach in America by Tripadvisor in 2021.

 Top Things to Do

 Explore St. Pete Beach’s two “main streets”: Corey Avenue and historic 8th Avenue, in Pass-a-Grille.
-To entertain the kids, head to Rumfish where you’ll find three enormous aquariums.
+To entertain the kids, head to Rumfish Grill where you’ll find three enormous aquariums.
 For a totally immersive experience, you can actually snorkel in a Rumfish aquarium, putting you face-to-face with the snook, tarpons and stingrays.

 Want some peace and quiet?
-Visit the city’s sparkling Intracoastal waterfront, including Horan Park, Egan Park and Ron McKenney Park.
+Visit the city’s Intracoastal waterfront, including Horan Park, Egan Park and Ron McKenney Park.

 No surprise that fresh seafood is the star of local menus in St. Pete Beach, but you'll find plenty of other options, too - some of them with beautiful rooftop, Gulf or Intracoastal views.

-On the south end of St. Pete Beach, The Undertow is perfect for open-air fun right on the sand.
-Closer to the main stretch of resorts, you’ll find popular beach bars Harry’s Beach Bar, Jimmy B’s and, next door, Postcard Inn – all featuring live music virtually every day.
+See All Dining in St. Pete BeachOn the south end of St. Pete Beach, The Undertow is perfect for open-air fun right on the sand.
+Closer to the main stretch of resorts, you’ll find the popular Harry’s Beach Bar, featuring live music frequently.
 Or, mingle with the locals at Swigwam, a legendary dive, on Corey Avenue.

 You'll find poolside fun and a cabana-lined beachfront at friendly Sirata Beach Resort.
-Find some serenity in one of the hammocks at the edge of the dunes.

 A true St. Pete Beach landmark, cylindrical Bellwether Beach Resort has both a rooftop bar and a rotating restaurant overlooking the beach.